Circulation Policy

 Non-Resident Cards

-Patrons who are unserved by an Illinois public library are eligible for a non-resident card for a fee.
-Per Public Act 92-0166, effective July 1, 2002, non-residents must obtain a library card from their closest public library.
-This fee is established by the Library Board of Trustees effective annually on March 1.
+Patrons who are unserved by an Illinois public library are eligible for a non-resident card for a fee* which is approved annually by the Library Board of Trustees.
+Non-residents must obtain a library card from their closest public library, per Public Act 92-0166, effective July 1, 2002.

 *Exceptions are granted to children who are eligible for free school lunches, and disabled veterans, who may receive library cards at no charge per Illinois Administrative code [TITLE 23: EDUCATION AND CULTURAL RESOURCES, SUBTITLE B: CULTURAL RESOURCES CHAPTER I: SECRETARY OF STATE, PART 3050 PUBLIC LIBRARY NON-RESIDENT SERVICES] (Source: Added at 45 Ill.
 Reg.
 9538, effective July 19, 2021)